Ramadan Fundraising During Coronavirus: 5 Strategies for Successful Campaigns

 Ramadan, also referred to as the Fasting month, is observed by Muslims worldwide in the ninth month of the Islamic lunar calendar year.
 Similar to Christmas time for Christian charities, it is common for Muslim organizations to raise over half of their annual revenues throughout this month-long “season of giving,” when Muslims typically donate 2.5% of their accumulated wealth to nonprofits of their choice.

 Multiply that by the world’s 1.8 billion Muslims with an overall wealth of over $2 trillion, and approximately $200 billion is spent across the globe each year in line with Zakat, a religious obligation for all Muslims.

 This Ramadan (April 24 through May 24 in 2020), due to COVID-19, Muslims will not hold fundraising events nor prayers at Mosques.
-As social distancing is in effect and public gatherings are canceled, most donations will be made online.
-In this article, we will address ways to reach potential donors during this global pandemic.
+As social distancing is in effect and public gatherings are cancelled, most donations will be made online.
+In this article, we will address ways to reach potential donors for Ramadan Fundraising During Coronavirus.

 Here are five key strategies for running a successful Ramadan fundraising campaign:

 1. The Right Prospect – The first step is to identify your organization’s potential donors.
 Only a small percentage of individuals or organizations will donate to your cause, so understanding who they are and how to reach them is paramount to success.
 Consider what motivates them to give; for Muslims, they are motivated to donate during Ramadan for causes they care about, especially to support the poor and refugees around the world..
 Also consider specific groups and demographics who may be interested in your organization’s mission.
 Do your research and once you’ve narrowed down your target audience, reach out to them online, by direct mail, TV, and whatever way you can reach them.
 (Due to the current issues with coronavirus concerns, all efforts should include options where donors can give online. )